xmatters/xm-labs-servicenow-event-log/README.md

 4. Once imported, select the xMatters Event update set to view the entire update set package.
 5. From within the xMatters Event update set package, select Preview Update Set.
 6. Once successfully previewed, select Commit Update Set.
 7. Once successfully committed, the customization has been uploaded to ServiceNow.
+To confirm search for xMatters Event Log in the navigation panel.

 ### Create the ServiceNow API User
-1. From within ServiceNow in the navigation panel search for User Administration > Users.
-Select Users.
+1. From within ServiceNow in the navigation panel search for User Administration and select Users.
 2. From within Users, select New on the top ribbon.
 3. Create an API user with a unique user id such as "xmatters".
 Insert a First Name, Last Name, enter a password (note it as it will be used later), and select Web service access only.
 4. Select Save.